Optimal structure and parameter learning of Ising models: Analysis of the estimators RPLE, RISE and logRISE

-In this section we present a rigorous study of the trade-off between sample complexity and accuracy for the RPLE, and highlight the differences with the properties of the RISE.
-Both estimators belong to the class of the so-called M-estimators i.e. estimators resulting from the minimization of an empirical average of convex functions \cite{negahban2009unified}.
+In this section we present a rigorous study of the trade-off between sample complexity and accuracy for both the RPLE and logRISE, and highlight the differences with the properties of the RISE.
+We start our analysis with RPLE and RISE which belong to the class of the so-called M-estimators i.e. estimators resulting from the minimization of an empirical average of convex functions \cite{negahban2009unified}.
 The mathematical framework that we use combines the techniques from the theory of M-estimators and the analysis of the RISE, developed in \cite{screening2016theoretical}.
 Here, we apply the key points of this theory to the analysis of the RPLE in order to provide a better understanding of the performance discrepancy between the two estimators.

 For convenience, let us bring the form of both estimators to uniformity.
 Maximizing the local pseudo-likelihood objective function associated with node $i$ is equivalent to minimizing its opposite:

 where the empirical average is defined as